Originally appeared in Defining Ideas: A Hoover Institution Journal on Thursday, June 12, 2014.

 In other words mitigation to slow or halt GHG emissions will be costly today with little payout over the next 100, if not 1000, years, making it unlikely that large mitigation projects have a positive net present value.
 And for these results to occur, the United States would have to be joined by the rest of the industrialized nations as well as the developing ones, something that is not going to happen.

 Given that mitigation has gained little policy traction, many climate scientists seem to be paying more attention to adaptation.
 Indeed, the subtitle of the IPCC’s 2014 report is Impacts, Adaptation, and Vulnerability.
-In contract to earlier IPCC reports, the press release in April mentioned mitigation only once and adaptation 12 times.
+In contrast to earlier IPCC reports, the press release in April mentioned mitigation only once and adaptation 12 times.
 According to Chris Field, chairman of one of the IPCC working groups, “The really big breakthrough in this report is the new idea of thinking about managing climate change.”

 Even National Climate Assessment devotes a chapter to adaptation, saying we need to “better respond to new conditions, thereby reducing harm or taking advantage of opportunity.”
 However, the proposed adaptation solutions still focus on government.
 These include managing water supplies to adapt to a changing climate and negotiating international treaties to manage the Great Lakes, the Columbia River, and the Colorado River.
 In other words, adaptation should come from the top down.